theevilmathcat/non-parametric-tests/MWU.md

 # Mann-Whitney U Test: Complete Step-by-Step Guide

-The **Mann-Whitney U test** (also known as the Wilcoxon rank-sum test) is a non-parametric statistical test used to compare **two independent groups**.
-It determines whether there is a statistically significant difference between the distributions of the two groups **without assuming normal distribution**.
+The **Mann-Whitney U test** is a non-parametric statistical test used to compare the difference between **two independent (unpaired) groups**.
+It determines whether there is a statistically significant difference between the distributions of the two groups **without assuming normal distribution** since parametric assumptions are not satisfied.

 ## Our Dataset: Russia vs Romania Measurements